List of Power Rangers Ninja Steel characters: General Tynamon

-General Tynamon is a tiny Koromodako-themed alien in a Koromodako-themed robot armor who came to the Warrior Dome Ship along with Brax and become Madame Odius' new associates.
+General Tynamon (voiced by Estevez Gillespie) is a tiny Koromodako-themed general in robotic armor who came to the Warrior Dome Ship along with Brax and serve as one of Madame Odius' new associates.
 He gets annoyed with Badonna acting romantic around Brax to which Badonna tells him not to interfere if he doesn't want his secret leaked.
-General Tynamon confronts the Rangers where he introduces Brax to them.
-At one point during this time, Sarah commented that General Tynamon's appearance does resemble that of a garden gnome.
+Tynamon confronts the Rangers where he introduces Brax to them.

-In "Car Trouble" after Voltipede is destroyed, Tynamon finds the Ninja Fusion Star and brings it back to Madame Odius.

-In "Happy to Be Me" after having stolen the Ninja Fusion Star during the Rangers' fight with Voltipede, General Tynamon uses a spell to steal Levi's voice then combines the Ninja Fusion Star with Odius's hammer and six Skullgators unleashed by Cosmo Royale to form Megamauler in his giant form.
-But his plan fails when Levi regains his voice with the help of Preston finding a spell to undo General Tynamon's voice-switching spell, destroy Megamauler thanks to his new Super Star mode, and retake the Ninja Fusion Star.
-After Levi defeats him, General Tynamon says that he will have his revenge and retreats.
+In "Happy to Be Me" after having stolen the Ninja Fusion Star during the Rangers' fight with Voltipede, Tynamon uses a spell to steal Levi's voice and then combines the Ninja Fusion Star with Odius's hammer and six Skullgators unleashed by Cosmo Royale to form Megamauler in his giant form.
+But the plan fails when Levi regains his voice with the help of Preston finding a spell to undo Tynamon's voice-switching spell, destroys Megamauler thanks to his new Super Star mode, and retakes the Ninja Fusion Star.
+After Levi defeats him, Tynamon says that he will have his revenge and retreats.

-In "Magic Misfire," Madame Odius extracts the smaller General Tynamon from his armor and gives him a weapon to use on Mick in exchange for his true form being enlarged.
-While the Rangers respond to Buzzcam activity in Hill Crest Quarry that involves Brax, General Tynamon sneaks into Summer Cove High School and uses Madame Odius's weapon on Mick.
-As Brody is still repairing his Ninja Star, the Rangers fight General Tynamon as Preston uses the Lion Fire Armor Star and Levi his Super Star mode.
-Both of Preston and Levi's attacks fail to defeat General Tynamon.
-After Hayley destroys General Tynamon's armor by shooting at its face, General Tynamon bails from the body as Cosmo Royale gets approval from Madame Odius to use the Gigantify Ray on him.
-The Rangers form the Ninja Fusion Zord as General Tynamon uses the Toxic Tangle on them.
-Preston summons the Lion Fire Zord for help.
-General Tynamon was destroyed by the Ninja Ultrazord.
+In "Magic Misfire", Madame Odius extracts Tynamon from his armor and gives him a mind control weapon to use on Mick in exchange for his true form being enlarged.
+While the Rangers respond to Buzzcam activity in Hill Crest Quarry that involves Brax, Tynamon sneaks into Summer Cove High School and uses Odius's weapon on Mick.
+As Brody is still repairing his Ninja Star, the Rangers fight Tynamon as Preston uses the Lion Fire Armor Star and Levi uses his Super Star mode.
+Both of Preston and Levi's attacks fail to defeat Tynamon.
+After Hayley destroys Tynamon's armor by shooting at its face, the general bails from the body as Cosmo Royale gets approval from Odius to use the Gigantify Ray on him.
+The Rangers form the Ninja Fusion Zord as Tynamon uses his staff's Toxic Tangle on them, prompting Preston to summon the Lion Fire Zord for help.
+Tynamon was destroyed by the Ninja Ultrazord.

-General Tynamon is voiced by Estevez Gillespie.